Anish342/Anish342.github.io/about.md

 * Mathematical Foundations of Machine Learning

 **Personal Interests:**
-I enjoy playing basketball, and have been to multiple national level competitions.
+I enjoy playing basketball, and have been to national level competitions and secured 4th place twice.
 I also have a passion for music, delighting in both the experience of listening and the excitement of exploring new genres and discovering fresh tracks to add to my playlist.